 Everything you need to know about wood for smoking the perfect turkey at your next barbecue.

 A whole turkey is simply one of the best meats to smoke.
-And while most of us might think of it as a meat best served at Thanksgiving and Christmas, the truth is that a beautifully smoked bird can be served all year round.
+And while most of us might think of it as meat best served at Thanksgiving and Christmas, the truth is that a beautifully smoked bird can be served all year round.

 The key to getting that big cut of bird just right is by matching it with the perfect type of wood chips.